 The Amawaterways guide was local to the area and actually had personal ties to D-Day invasion which made the experience even more informative.
 We visited the American cemetery, Omaha Beach, an area where there were still German gun bunkers, and a second beach there the allies built a makeshift port.
 We cannot begin to stress that visiting the D-Day invasion sites will be the highlight of your river cruise in France, if not of all of your travels.
 If you think it won’t be interesting or that it “isn’t for you” we urge you to reconsider because this experience, especially with a local guide, is one you won’t soon forget.

-They say the food on a river cruise in France really is better, and we have to agree!
+They say the food on river cruises in France really is better, and we have to agree!
 Depending on what part of the country you are in, Amawaterways will serve locally inspired dishes for lunch and dinner.
 If you are near the English Channel, perhaps mussels will be on the menu.
-Our Seine River cruise went through Normandy where local cheese is very popular.
+Our France river cruise went through Normandy where local cheese is very popular.
 Each day for lunch and dinner, we received a selection of at least 5 cheeses, crackers, baguettes, and jellies to sample.